AlainJoss/AlainJoss/README.md

 <h3> About Me </h3>

 - 🎓 &nbsp; Studying Business Administration and Computer Science at University of Bern.
-- 😃 &nbsp; Passionate about Data Analytics and stuff.
 - 🌱 &nbsp; Learning about Data Analysis, Software Engeneering, and Machine Learning.

 <h3> 🔬🔭  &nbsp;Tools I work with</h3>